Laser Cutting Service

-Laser cutting in the world of custom industrial fabrication refers to the making of parts whether from sheet metal or structural 3D profiles utilizing a carbon dioxide laser.
-Carbon dioxide lasers efficiently provide the highest power available so the metal cutting industry uses this type exclusively.
+Laser cutting service in the world of custom industrial fabrication refers to the making of metal parts whether from sheet metal or structural 3D profiles utilizing a Co2 laser cutter.
+Carbon dioxide ( Co2) lasers efficiently provide the highest power available so the metal-cutting industry uses this type exclusively.
 The beam of light produced from the laser is in the infrared portion of the light spectrum and as such is invisible to the naked eye.
 The effect it produces in the material to be cut however is very apparent.

 Laser cutting has many advantages over traditional metal fabricating processes such as shearing and punching: